 This is the fourth in a series of articles on equity and inclusion, as raised at the OPEN 2022 conference.
 First we touched on the impact that belonging can have on student success, and second we looked at how belonging can be infused in the classroom.
 The most recent article covered how storytelling can better reach students.
 Extending into Fall 2022, we’ll be sharing recommendations of our colleagues, with regard to enhancing student belonging and inclusion in higher education.
 Next up: promoting inclusive engagement.

-VentureWell Course & Program Grants of up to $30,000 are awarded to faculty or staff at US higher education institutions to support curriculum that engages students in science and technology innovation and entrepreneurship.
-Applications close November 2, 2022.
-There is only one funding cycle this year, so don’t delay, apply today!
+Learn about VentureWell Course & Program Grants, which award up to $30,000 to faculty or staff at US higher education institutions to support curricula that engage students in science and technology innovation and entrepreneurship.